-The diagrams in chapter 5 were adapted from Dr. Rosberg's Do-It-Yourself Relationship Mender, copyright © 1992, 1995 by Dr. Gary Rosberg.
-Used by permission of Focus on the Family and Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
+This book is adapted from Divorce-Proof Your Marriage, copyright © 2002 by Gary and Barbara Rosberg.
+Portions of Secret One and the diagrams in chapter 4 are adapted from Dr. Rosberg's Do-It-Yourself Relationship Mender, copyright © 1992, 1995 by Gary Rosberg.
+Portions of Secret Two are adapted from The Five Love Needs of Men and Women, copyright © 2000 by Gary and Barbara Rosberg.
+Portions of Secret Four are adapted from Guard Your Heart, copyright © 2001 by Gary Rosberg.
+All previously published portions are used by permission of Focus on the Family and Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.

-Portions of part 3 were adapted from The Five Love Needs of Men and Women.
-Copyright © 2000 by Gary and Barbara Rosberg.
-Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
-All rights reserved.

-Portions of part 5 were adapted from Guard Your Heart.
-Copyright © 2001 by Gary Rosberg.
-Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
-All rights reserved.

 Unless otherwise indicated, all Scripture quotations are taken from the Holy Bible, New Living Translation, copyright © 1996.
-Used by permission of Tyndale House Publishers, Inc., Wheaton, Illinois 60189.
+Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.

-Scripture quotations marked NIV are taken from the Holy Bible.
-New International Version[®].
-NIV[®].
-Copyright © 1973, 1978, 1984 by International Bible Society.
-Used by permission of Zondervan Publishing House.
+Scripture quotations marked NIV are taken from the Holy Bible, New International Version&.
+NIV&.
+Copyright & 1973, 1978, 1984 by International Bible Society.
+Used by permission of Zondervan.
 All rights reserved.